nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |NVDA will start automatically on the Windows sign-in screen when Windows starts, so you will hear NVDA speaking when you log in to Windows.|
 |disabled |NVDA will not start automatically on the Windows sign-in screen when Windows starts, so you might not hear anything when you log in to Windows.|

-This setting is only available for installed copies of NVDA.

 ##### Use currently saved settings during sign-in and on secure screens (requires administrator privileges) {#GeneralSettingsCopySettings}

 Pressing this button copies your currently saved NVDA user configuration to NVDA's system configuration directory, so that NVDA will use it during sign-in and when running on User Account Control (UAC) and other [secure screens](#SecureScreens).
 To make sure that all your settings are transferred, make sure to save your configuration first with control+NVDA+c or Save configuration in the NVDA menu.
-This setting is only available for installed copies of NVDA.
+This option is only available for installed copies of NVDA.

 ##### Automatically check for updates to NVDA {#GeneralSettingsCheckForUpdates}

+If this is enabled, NVDA will automatically check for updated versions and inform you when an update is available.
+You can also manually check for updates by selecting Check for updates under Help in the NVDA menu.
+When manually or automatically checking for updates, it is necessary for NVDA to send some information to the update server in order to receive the correct update for your system.
+The following information is always sent:

+* Current NVDA version
+* Operating System version
+* Whether the Operating System is 64 or 32 bit

 | . {.hideHeaderRow} |.|
 |---|---|